fluffy-critter/bandcrash/README.md

 Sometimes local apps are just Better™.

 That said, Bandcrash is also embeddable as a library, so someone could conceivably build a web-based system that uses it for encoding and tagging files.
+If someone builds such a thing, please make it so that you can import and export the raw album data files!

 ## Credits